Kenelm Digby: Catholicism and Civil War

 Digby became a Catholic once more in 1635.
 He went into voluntary exile in Paris, where he spent most of his time until 1660.
 There he met both Marin Mersenne and Thomas Hobbes.

 Returning to support Charles I in his struggle to establish episcopacy in Scotland (the Bishops' Wars), he found himself increasingly unpopular with the growing Puritan party.
-In the time between 1639 to 1640, he supported Charles I's expedition against the Presbyterian Scots.
+In the time between 1639 and 1640, he supported Charles I's expedition against the Presbyterian Scots.
 He left England for France again in 1641.
 Following an incident in which he killed a French nobleman, Mont le Ros, in a duel, he returned to England via Flanders in 1642, and was jailed by the House of Commons.
 He was eventually released at the intervention of Anne of Austria, and went back again to France.
 He remained there during the remainder of the period of the English Civil War.
 Parliament declared his property in England forfeit.

 Queen Henrietta Maria had fled England in 1644, and he became her Chancellor.
 He was then engaged in unsuccessful attempts to solicit support for the English monarchy from Pope Innocent X. His son, also called Kenelm, was killed at the Battle of St Neots, 1648.
 Following the establishment of the Protectorate under Oliver Cromwell, who believed in freedom of conscience, Digby was received by the government as a sort of unofficial representative of English Roman Catholics, and was sent in 1655 on a mission to the Papacy to try to reach an understanding.
 This again proved unsuccessful.

 At the Restoration, Digby found himself in favour with the new regime due to his ties with Henrietta Maria, the Queen Mother.
 However, he was often in trouble with Charles II, and was once even banished from Court.
 Nonetheless, he was generally highly regarded until his death, a month before his 62nd birthday, from "the stone", likely caused by kidney stones.
 He was buried in his wife's tomb (which was damaged in the great fire of 1666), in Christ Church, Newgate Street, London.